-Accordingly, since the Company's convertible preferred stock investment was not "in-substance" common stock, and the investment is not a FAS 115 security, the cost method of accounting would be required to record its convertible preferred investment as long as the estimated fair value of Casa's common stock continued to be sufficient to support a determination that the convertible preferred stock was not "in-substance" common stock.
+Accordingly, since the Company's convertible preferred stock investment was not "in-substance" common stock, and the investment is not a SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities," security, the cost method of accounting would be required to record its convertible preferred investment as long as the estimated fair value of Casa's common stock continued to be sufficient to support a determination that the convertible preferred stock was not "in-substance" common stock.
 The Company has evaluated the characteristics of EITF 02-14 and APB No. 18 and has concluded that it does not have the ability to exercise significant influence over Casa and that, as a result, the use of the cost method of investment is appropriate.